jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 But daily politics isn't always so rational.

 Cells in the human body are constantly fighting for resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are no different.
-Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for tax breaks, subsidies, government bailouts, and government loans.
+Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks, subsidies, government bailouts, and government loans.

 Why would anyone want to be left out?

 Political philosophy is supposed to rise above daily politics and create a shared vision for society.
 Only when a body politic works together can its members build a healthy nervous system that heals enough pains to keep its evolution going.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, Mother Nature ultimately decides if our way of Life is harvesting resources well enough to keep our civilization playing the game of evolution.

-So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, humans can be happy and healthy in a constantly evolving society; as happened when young Conservatism and Progressive together lifted so many people from poverty.
+So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, humans can be happy and healthy in a constantly evolving society; as happened when young Conservatism and Progressivism together lifted so many people from poverty.

 To evolve, we humans develop new traits.
 We try to change our "genes," so to speak.
 We train techniques to enhance our bodies.
 We change government policies to direct our resources in better ways.
 We open businesses to utilize goods and services differently.
 We invent tools to solve our problems with lasting solutions.
 And we learn new ideas to expand our minds.